-Supplement your garden tools by including some woodworking tools.
-Learn which tools you can use and how you can use them.
+Looking to build something in the garden?
+Tackling an outdoor DIY project?
+Learn which woodworking tools you can use and how you can use them.

 The idea from this post came to me as I drilled holes and cut a piece of PVC pipe to upgrade my strawberry crate tower as a watering pipe to get water to each tier of the tower.
 I used:

 - a hacksaw to cut the pipe to length

 - a drill and a drill bit to drill holes in the pipe to let the water trickle out

 - vice grips to snap off some of the webbing at the bottom of the intermediate crates to allow the pipe through